 According to the National Committee for Adoption, there are 1.5 million American couples wanting to adopt children.
 Yet each year, while 1.6 million pregnancies are being terminated, only 50,000 new children are made available for adoption.
 For every couple that adopts, another 40 wait in line.

 Could adoption may be an alternate option that is right for you?
 One thing is certain; adoption has made some changes in this generation.
 You are in the driver’s seat when you make an adoption plan.
-Today as the birth mother your respected and empowered.
+Today as the birth mother you are respected and empowered.
 She can choose the parents she wants for her child from resumes and interviews.
 The birth families and adoptive families can get to know each other and often become friends during the pregnancy.
-The degree of openness after the baby is born that is mutually agreed upon, can be arranged.
+The degree of openness after the baby is born can be mutually agreed upon, and arranged.